physiodatatoolbox/docs/docs/user-guide/epochs.md

      The epochModify column no longer appears in the new epoch definition table.
 If you want to slice an epoch into smaller sections, you will need to use the delay parameters.
 See [this section](#slicing-epochs) for more information.

 - **New Epoch Builder:**
-     The epoch Builder interface gas been updated and now features several improvements.
+     The epoch Builder interface has been updated and now features several improvements.
 Most importantly, users can now right-click inside the epoch definition table's cells to open context-aware helper menus.

 An example of the old epoch definition: